Renatochaz/terraform-aws-serverless-jenkins/README.md

 ## Prerequisites
 The following are required to deploy this Terraform module

+1. Linux OS
-1. Terraform 0.14+
+2. Terraform 0.14+
-2. Docker 19+
+3. Docker 19+
-3. Password for Jenkins must be stored in SSM Parameter store.
+4. Password for Jenkins must be stored in SSM Parameter store.
 This parameter must be of type `SecureString` and have the name `jenkins-admin`.
 Username is `admin`.

 ## Features
 - Full configured Jenkins Controller on AWS Fargate with template for builds on Fargate Jenkins Agents.